 While selling your images may be the dream of many photographers, dealing with confusing contracts isn't part of that dream.
 To understand photography licensing rights you must first understand that unless you are selling a print, you are not "selling a photo" as such.
 What you are doing is selling permission to use that photograph in a certain way for a certain length of time.
 This is called licensing.
 While there are some basic common terms relating to licensing, there are as many different licensing situations as there are photographs.
 Understanding those common terms will help you understand more complex and customized terms as you endeavor to license your images.

 Commercial rights can be a very murky term when corporate lawyers get involved.
 However, a general explanation would be that commercial means any endeavor designed to create income or use by a commercial entity.
 Some examples would include a sales brochure, magazine, advertisement, or billboard.
 Any advertising or promotional use would require commercial rights.

 Non-commercial rights would be items that are not designed to create significant income.
 It may be used by individuals or other non-corporate type groups.
 Things such as church bulletins or printing an image to put on a school binder would be non-commercial usage.

-When the word "first" is placed in front of other rights it simply means that the entity purchasing these rights gets to publish/use the image BEFORE anyone else who has purchased license rights.
+When the word "first" is placed in front of other rights it simply means that the entity purchasing these rights gets to publish/use the image before anyone else who has purchased license rights.

 Serial rights apply to magazines.
 This means that the magazine is licensing the right to use the image in magazine format.
-In other words, if you sell serial rights to magazine A you can't sell licensing rights to magazine B as well (unless you only sell "FIRST" rights—then you can sell more rights later).
+In other words, if you sell serial rights to magazine A you can't sell licensing rights to magazine B as well (unless you only sell "first" rights—then you can sell more rights later).

-One Time Use Rights
+One-Time Use Rights